TheBlueSavior/Project-Malice/README.md

 # Project Malice for GZDoom
 ## A monster randomizer with a darker, less cartoony theme in mind.

 ### !
-PM CURRENTLY DOES NOT PLAY NICE WITH GZDOOM 4.12.
+PM DOES NOT PLAY NICE WITH GZDOOM 4.12.
 PLEASE USE 4.11 UNTIL FIXES ARE MADE. !

 This is the development GitHub for Project Malice